 If Los Angeles does not instantly leap to mind when you’re craving Italian, maybe you’ve been visiting the wrong restaurants.
 From Santa Monica to Manhattan Beach, LA has some of the most craveable, authentic, and interesting Italian restaurants around — which is why it’s no easy feat to score a reservation at some of the buzzier spots on our list.
-Check out these 25 restaurants, available on Caviar for home delivery.
+Check out these restaurants available on DoorDash for home delivery.
 Italian in LA never tasted so good.

 In Highland Park, Hippo, which opened in 2018, remains one of the most talked-about Italian spots in LA.
 James Beard Award–winning chef Matt Molina helms this spot, which offers dishes like fettuccine with heritage pork ragù, grilled chicken thighs with ají panca and griddled potatoes, and celery root triangoli with buttered shallots and chives.
 A butterscotch budino, topped with caramel sauce and sea salt, is the perfect final note.